Andrés Segovia: Technique

 Segovia created a strong bass sound with his right thumb in spite of his technique, largely because of the flexibility that he had in his thumb, which helped to create a very strong and voluminous sound in the bass notes.

-Another innovation that separated Segovia from the Tarrega school was the search for the tension in the strings by placing his right hand further to the right side.
+Another innovation that separated Segovia from the Tárrega school was the search for the tension in the strings by placing his right hand further to the right side.
 That way, he could obtain colour variation but also an especially strong, round and voluminous sound, which was very helpful for giving concerts in big halls (the technique was later used by Narciso Yepes).
-Before Segovia, guitarists from the Tarrega school played the guitar with the hand right over the soundhole and thus created a mellow sound but could not fill the whole space of a large concert hall.
+Before Segovia, guitarists from the Tárrega school played the guitar with the hand right over the soundhole and thus created a mellow sound but could not fill the whole space of a large concert hall.

 After World War II, Segovia became among the first to endorse nylon strings, instead of catgut strings.
-That advance allowed for greater tonal stability and was the final ingredient in the standardization of the instrument.
+That advancement allowed for greater tonal stability and was the final ingredient in the standardization of the instrument.